yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

     - Chapter 4 Installing EXPRESSCLUSTER
 - WebOTX Application Server Setup Guide

-After installing EXPRESSCLUSTER X 4.x and WebOTX AS, Please create a cluster by follow the procedure.
+After installing EXPRESSCLUSTER X 4.x and WebOTX AS, please create a cluster by following the procedures.

 ## Domain creation property file
 The following is a sample of the property file for domain creation (domain name.properties).
 When creating a domain, note the following:

 1. Set the name of the domain with the domain.name key.
-The domain name must be unique..
+The domain name must be unique.
 2. Make sure that the port numbers used are not the same, including the domain you create separately.
 3. Change the ID and password for managing the domain as necessary.